-- a. is adjacent to existing or planned urban areas, - b. will not result in inefficient or sporadic patterns of settlement and residential growth and is an efficient use of the finite land resource, - c. is well-connected along transport corridors and is designed to enable a variety of transport modes, - d. in relation to adverse effects on existing activities: - i. does not compromise (including by way of potential reverse sensitivity effects) the operation, maintenance and upgrade of the national grid electricity transmission network, all New Zealand Defence Force infrastructure^, facilities and assets, and the New Zealand rail network, or - ii. to the extent reasonably possible, does not compromise (including by way of potential reverse sensitivity effects) the operation, maintenance and upgrade of nationally significant infrastructure not referred to in (d)(i) or, - iii. if neither (d)(i) or (ii) apply, manages avoids as far as reasonably practicable, and otherwise mitigates, adverse reverse sensitivity effects. on land with existing incompatible activities, including adjacent to the urban environment boundary, and - 3.
+- a. is adjacent to existing or planned urban areas, - b. will not result in inefficient or sporadic patterns of settlement and residential growth and is an efficient use of the finite land resource, - c. is well-connected along transport corridors and is designed to enable a variety of transport modes, - d. in relation to adverse effects on existing activities: - i. does not compromise (including by way of potential reverse sensitivity effects) the operation, maintenance and upgrade of the national grid electricity transmission network, all New Zealand Defence Force infrastructure^, facilities and assets, and the New Zealand rail network, or - ii. to the extent reasonably possible, does not compromise (including by way of potential reverse sensitivity effects) the operation, maintenance and upgrade of nationally significant infrastructure not referred to in (d)(i) or, - iii. if neither (d)(i) or (ii) apply, avoids as far as reasonably practicable, and otherwise mitigates, adverse reverse sensitivity effects. - 3.
 District plans^ applying to urban environments must enable heights and density of urban form which are commensurate with the greater of: - a. relative demand for housing and/or business use in that location, or - b. the level of accessibility provided by existing or planned active transport or public transport to areas with community services and employment opportunities. - 4.
 Local Authority^ transport plans and strategies must establish ways to contribute to well-functioning urban environments through the provision of public transport services and by enabling active transport, including its associated infrastructure^.